chainer/chainerrl/examples/atari/iqn/README.md

 # IQN
-This example trains a IQN agent, from the following paper: [Implicit Quantile Networks for Distributional Reinforcement Learning](https://arxiv.org/abs/1806.06923).
+This example trains an IQN agent, from the following paper: [Implicit Quantile Networks for Distributional Reinforcement Learning](https://arxiv.org/abs/1806.06923).

 ## Requirements